-Latest update: January 8, 2018
+Latest update: March 6, 2018

-The European Union’s General Data Protection Regulation (“GDPR”) lays out a new set of rules for how the personal data of people living within the EU (“EU-local individuals”) should be handled.
+The European Union’s General Data Protection Regulation (GDPR) lays out a new set of rules for how the personal data of people living within the EU (“EU-local individuals”) should be handled.
 The policy comes into full effect on May 25, 2018, and we recommend that you start preparing now by speaking with a lawyer and familiarizing yourself with the information we’ve provided here.

 1. Consent and Control